CIS565-Fall-2013/Project3-Simulation/README.md

 Leapfrog (a Symplectic Euler integrator was provided by default).

 In addition to the above, I was also required to do my own simulation.
 I implemented dynamic flocking, where planets dynamically drop in and out of flocks.
 Such flocks are created on the fly as planets move around.
+This dynamic flocking runs when the command line parameter is set to 'true'.

 PERFORMANCE EVALUATION